liamhn/UN-Datathon-2023/README.md

 In the mid 20th century, forest fires were running rampant across canada, with over 12,000 individual fires being ignited (and recorded) in 1989.
 ![image](https://github.com/liamhn/UN-Datathon-2023/assets/19610597/0712ae9d-841e-4e57-81da-beab5c07bb64)

-In 1987, the Canadian government developed and began implementing the Fire Weather Index (FWI).
+In the late 1980s, the Canadian government developed and began implementing the Fire Weather Index (FWI).
 The FWI is a fire risk system based on four weather measurements: temperature, humidity, precipitation, and wind speed.
 A complex mathematical equation is used to compute the fire risk based on these measurements.
 The original paper describing this system was published in 1987 and can be accessed at: https://web.archive.org/web/20180103192255/https://cfs.nrcan.gc.ca/publications?id=19927